David20122/sound-space-plus/docs/SettingsManual.md

 ## Camera & Parallax
 **Settings:** Camera Parallax, HUD Parallax, Grid Parallax, Camera Unlock

-As you may have noticed, the way parallax and camera lock works in SS+ is a lot more complex than Sound Space.
+As you may have noticed, the way parallax and camera lock works in SSP is a lot more complex than Sound Space.

 Essentially, parallax is what causes the game to move with your cursor, giving you a sort of artificial depth perception.
 Camera lock refers to how the camera always faces forward, and spin, or unlocked camera, is when the camera rotates to point at the cursor.